 Customer care: We are strong both in our internal and external customer focus.
 You will enjoy customer friendly, polite, personal service, plus highly effective and prompt attention.
 Our premises are smart and fully equipped with high standard facilities.
 We also guarantee clients’ privacy from the media.

-Our students: Each year our students are on average 70% male and 30% female, both professionals and non-professionals (category A and B).
-They come from all over the UK and the rest of the world, from as far afield as America, Australia, Austria, Bahrain, Bangladesh, Belgium, Canada, China, France, Germany, Gibraltar, Guernsey, Honduras, Hong Kong, India, Indonesia, Iraq, Ireland, Italy, Japan, Luxemburg, Malaysia, Nepal, Netherlands, New Zealand, Nigeria, Pakistan, Panama, Poland, Portugal, Saudi Arabia, South Africa, Spain, Sri Lanka, Sweden, Trinidad and Zimbabwe.
+Our students: Our A&B clients are from 37 countries.
+They are all fine Thai food lovers who want to discover real superior Thai food.
+Each year our students are on average 70% male and 30% female, both professionals and non-professionals (category A and B).
+They come from all over the UK and the rest of the world, from as far afield as America, Australia, Austria, Bahrain, Bangladesh, Belgium, Canada, China, France, Germany, Gibraltar, Guernsey, Honduras, Hong Kong, India, Indonesia, Iraq, Ireland, Italy, Japan, Luxembourg, Malaysia, Nepal, Netherlands, New Zealand, Nigeria, Pakistan, Panama, Poland, Portugal, Saudi Arabia, South Africa, Spain, Sri Lanka, Sweden, Trinidad and Zimbabwe.

 Our professional students: are high calibre, for the most part, executive chefs, development chefs, food technologists, house managers, butlers, private chefs and sous chefs from various organisations such as boutique hotels, hotel chains, food manufacturers, airlines, yachts, and up-market bars and restaurants.